Zeroupper/magveto/README.md

-# 🌟 Welcome to the Magvető Community Project on GitHub! 🌟
+# 🌟 Welcome to the Magvető Community! 🌟

 ## About